DCtheTall/related-website-partition-api/TAG-self-review-questionnaire.md

 ### 2.18.
 What happens when a document that uses your feature is kept alive in BFCache (instead of getting destroyed) after navigation, and potentially gets reused on future navigations back to the document?

 This feature gives third parties access to a persistent storage partition for use within an RWS.
-The storage partition will be available to the document before and after navigation, but the document will have to invoke the RWP API again to access it.
+The storage partition will be available to the document after navigation, but the document will have to invoke the RWP API again to access it.

 ### 2.19.
 What happens when a document that uses your feature gets disconnected?